Download Festival - Home

 We advise our food vendors and caterers to follow minimum standards with regards to food sourcing.

-We encourage using vendors local to the festival and ensure a number of dedicated vegetarian and vegan options are available to festivalgoers.
+• We encourage using vendors local to the festival and ensure a number of dedicated vegetarian and vegan options are available to festivalgoers and this is publicised in the festival app.

 We are committed to developing awareness of the carbon footprint of food.